Information for Young People

 What is Le Chéile?

 Le Chéile is a service funded b the Probation Service.
-We work with 12-18 years who are involved with the Probation Service.
+We work with people aged 12-21 years and up to 23 if suitable who are involved with the Probation Service.
 Le Chéile is Irish for “together” – we think that people can achieve more when they work together.

 Why Do I Need a Mentor?